sclabs/projectile/README.md

 requested tile by slicing the numpy array and using PIL to write the resulting PNG back to the client through a StringIO stream.

+This is primarily intended for building interactive visualizations in research settings where we might want to skip the time- and/or disk-intensive tile generation step required by typical tile servers.

 Demo
 ----